SciML/Catalyst.jl/docs/src/tutorials/advanced_examples.md

 representations for systems, etc.

-Note, when generating problems from other system types, `u0` and `p` must provide vectors of `Pair`s that map each `Variable` corresponding to a species or parameter to their numerical value.
+Note, when generating problems from other system types, `u0` and `p` must provide vectors of `Pair`s that map each species or parameter to their numerical value.
 E.g., for the Michaelis-Menten example above we'd use
 ```julia
 rs = @reaction_network begin
   c1, X --> 2X